rubund/gr-dab/README.md

 GNU Radio Companion
 -------------------

-After having installed gr-dab, you can play around with GNU radio blocks in GNU Radio Companion, or you can use the tool *grdab* to start receiving DAB+ audio using a software defined radio (SDR).
+After having installed gr-dab, you can play around with GNU radio blocks for gr-dab in GNU Radio Companion, or you can use the tool *grdab* to start receiving DAB+ audio using a software defined radio (SDR).

 User guide for the utility **grdab**